yingxu123/ForestOGram/Documentation/paper.md

 -----
-title: 'Sonic Forest: a data base of varying fauna vocalisations and cochlea spikes for machine learning'
+title: 'Sonic Forest: a Dataset of Varied Fauna Vocalisations for the Application of Conventional and Bio-Inspired Machine Learning'

 tags:
   - Ecologicolal Monitoring